RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab12.md

 ## Add task to pipeline

-Now that we've seen the task succeed, we can add it to our pipeline and kick off a new pipeline run (remember to replace the <user#> token with your username):
+Now that we've seen the task succeed, we can add it to our pipeline and kick off a new pipeline run:
 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: Pipeline